Expand description

 - Color

-that can hold text or other borrowed data. - Immut
+Nodethat can hold text or other borrowed data. - Gradient

 - Interact